JohannesMoersch/Functional/README.md

 #### DoOnSome

 This extension is only available for `Result<Option<T>, TFailure>` types.
-It retuns the input Result and is meant only to create side effects.
+It returns the input Result and is meant only to create side effects.
 If `Success` and holds an Option with a value, this extension will invoke the delegate parameter.

 ```csharp
 Result<Option<int>, string> result = Result.Success<Option<int>, string>(Option.Some(100)).DoOnSome(i => Console.WriteLine(i)); // Outputs "100" to the console and returns Result<Option<int>, string> with a success value of Option.Some(100)